Members of the Centre for the Study of the Ancient Mediterranean and the Near East

 I have just put together a collection of essays on Pauline Christians and Diaspora Judaism called Pauline Churches and Diaspora Jews (Tübingen: Mohr Siebeck, 2011).
 This includes some hitherto inaccessible pieces and some new ones, including a revised version of my response to N.T.
 Wright on Paul and the Roman empire ('Why the Roman empire was insignificant to Paul').

 I am now working on Pauline theology from the perspective of his theology of grace.
 If we read this in the light of ancient notions of gift, I believe we can understand in a new way his relationship to Judaism, his theology of the Christ-event and his ethic of reciprocal generosity.
-My new book, Paul and the Gift, will go beyond Sanders and the new perspective, without returning to Luther or traditional Protestant understandings of grace.
+My new book, Paul and the Gift, will explore the theological and social significance of the incongruity of grace in the formation of innovative communities, going beyond Sanders and the new perspective, without returning to traditional Protestant understandings of grace.
 Some of my recent essays (see below) indicate my direction of thinking.
-This book (the first of a two-part series) is due to be published by Eerdmans in 2013.
+This book (the first of a two-part series) is due to be published by Eerdmans in July 2015.

 At undergraduate and Masters levels I teach a number of topics in the New Testament and early Christianity: gospel passion narratives, Pauline theology, the social formation of the early church and (at Masters level) the history of interpretation of Paul (from the beginning to today).